kpollich/kylepolli.ch/posts/quick-tip-guard-clauses.md

     return false
   }

+  const hasValidEmail = validateEmail(user.email)
+  const hasValidPassword = validatePassword(user.password)

   return hasValidEmail && hasValidPassword
 }
 ```

-Now we've got a much more concise, more coherent method that's logically equivalent to our previous one.
+Now we've got a much more concise, more coherent method that's logically equivalent (proven by some [tests](https://codesandbox.io/s/guard-clause-tests-f0ehr)) to our previous one.
 This concept of "inverting" your conditions and pulling them up to the top of the method is called a "Guard Clause".
 Rather than nesting logic underneath positive/assertive conditions repeatedly, we can determine the negative conditions up front and bail out of a method right away.

 When you're deep in the implementation of some logic, it can be hard to see opportunities to invert conditions like this.
 During code review, though, a fresh pair of eyes is great for identifying areas where this particular refactor can be made.